 The RSN for the Reinforcement

-For the Reinforcement CAF the RSN is considered to be the three feeder 11kV network comprising the two feeders from Primary Substation A and the new feeder from Primary Substation B as this new feeder is capable of feeding either of the existing circuits.
+For the Reinforcement CAF the RSN is considered to be the secure three feeder 11kV network comprising the two feeders from Primary Substation A and the new feeder from Primary Substation B as this new feeder is capable of feeding either of the existing circuits.
 The numerator in the CAF calculation is based upon the Required Capacity of the new development, i.e. 2MVA.
-In this case, the New Network Capacity (under N -1 conditions) following the Reinforcement works is equal to (3 – 1) x 7.7MVA = 15.4MVA
+In this case, the New Network Capacity (under secure N -1 conditions) following the Reinforcement works is equal to (3 – 1) x 7.7MVA = 15.4MVA